kastentx/MegaPixelWorm--A-Snake-Clone/README.md

 ###### A Snake Clone
 A clone of the game *Snake* made with PyGame.

-Future updates to include a title screen, game over screen, and persistent high scores
+Future updates to include persistent high scores and better 'graphics'